§ 28-36-1. Insurance or filing of bond required.

 (4) By becoming a member of an authorized group self-insurance fund pursuant to chapter 47 of this title.

-(b)(1) All employers who apply for approval to self insure for all or part of their liability, pursuant to subdivisions (a)(2) and (a)(3) of this section, shall pay an application fee based upon the number of employees located at the employer's place(s) of business in Rhode Island.
+(b)(1) All employers who or that apply for approval to self-insure for all or part of their liability, pursuant to subsections (a)(2) and (a)(3) of this section, shall pay an application fee based upon the number of employees located at the employer’s place(s) of business in Rhode Island.
 The fees for new applications are set in accordance with the following schedule:

 |Number of Employees||Fee|

 (2) There is established a restricted-receipt account within the department of labor and training into which shall be deposited the application fees set forth in subsection (b)(1) of this section and the revenue derived from the assessment set forth in subsection (b)(3) of this section.
 This account shall be used solely for the payment of the expenses of the department of labor and training in performing its duties under this section and § 28-36-2.
 If an employer receives approval to self-insure from the director for all or part of its liability pursuant to subsection (a)(2) or (a)(3) of this section, the application fee paid by that employer shall be applied as a credit to reduce the amount of the assessment apportioned to that employer pursuant to subsection (b)(3) of this section.